SPRINKLING ACT

 AI Management Systems

 ISO 42001 requires organisations to establish risk assessment processes (Clause 6), operational controls (Clause 8), and performance evaluation (Clause 9).
 Our 6-gate assessment produces the risk classification and obligation mapping that feeds into an ISO 42001-compliant AI Management System.
-The assessment does not replace an AIMS — it provides the regulatory input that an AIMS requires.
+The assessment does not replace an AIMS.
+It provides the regulatory input that an AIMS requires.

 Sprinkling Act does not claim ISO 42001 certification or NIST compliance.
 These references indicate structural coherence, not formal alignment or endorsement.